 I’m Andrea Curtis, a writer in Toronto, Canada.
 I write books for kids, young adults and grownups, too.
 My work has been published all over the world.
-My latest book, City of Neighbors (Groundwood), is available now.
-I had three other books for young readers come out in the last couple of years: City Streets are for People and City of Water from Groundwood, and Barnaby from Owlkids.
+My new book, Loop de Loop: Circular Solutions for a Waste-Free World has recently been honoured with the Blueberry Changemaker Award.
+It is published by Groundwood Books.
+I’ve had four other books for young readers come out in the last couple of years: City of Neighbors, City Streets are for People and City of Water from Groundwood, and Barnaby from Owlkids.
 I am also the author of A Forest in the City about the beauty and benefits of trees in the city, and the young adult novel Big Water based on the true story of a pair of teenage shipwreck survivors.
 I live in Toronto with my family.

 read more about Andrea →